dotnet/templating/docs/Using-Primary-Outputs-for-Post-Actions.md

 ## Primary outputs
 Primary outputs define the list of template files for further processing.
 The primary outputs are returned by template engine API after template instantiation (`Microsoft.TemplateEngine.IDE.Bootstrapper.CreateAsync`, `Microsoft.TemplateEngine.Edge.Template.TemplateCreator.InstantiateAsync`) or dry run (`Microsoft.TemplateEngine.IDE.Bootstrapper.GetCreationEffectsAsync`).
 The main use for primary outputs is to provide the list of files to perform post actions implemented by the host. `dotnet CLI` host and Visual Studio host implement the default set of post actions based on primary outputs returned by API, described in [post-action registry](https://github.com/dotnet/templating/wiki/Post-Action-Registry).
-In case the template files has to be used in post actions, they should be added as the primary outputs in `template.json` definition.
+In case the template files have to be used in post actions, they should be added as the primary outputs in `template.json` definition.

 The template can define any number of primary outputs.
 Each primary output contains the following information:
 - `path` - the path should contain the relative path to the file after template instantiation is done, however prior to symbol based renaming is applied.